Temporal Cloud security/procurement checklist: what data is stored, how is it encrypted, and what compliance docs are available?

 Key Takeaways:

-- Temporal Cloud stores Workflow execution histories and coordination metadata, not your application code.
+• Temporal Cloud stores durable execution history and metadata, not your code.

-How is data encrypted and protected in Temporal Cloud?
+How is data protected in transit and at rest in Temporal Cloud?

 Expanded Explanation: